 We can help with the administration of the estate.
-Here at Bonallack and Bishop, although we are more than happy to handle the entire probate process, we often help clients with limited aspects of that administration.
+Here at Bonallack & Bishop, although our experienced wills and probate solicitors are more than happy to handle the entire probate process, we often help clients with limited aspects of that administration.

-So if you think you can handle some of the estate, but perhaps not the most complex aspects – don’t hesitate to get in touch with us to see if we can help.
+So if you think you can handle some of the estate, but perhaps not the most complex aspects – don’t hesitate to get in touch with us to find out how we can help you.

 Click here to read what some of our clients say about our Wills and Probate Lawyers